idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Seems like a stretch.

-Also the implication seems to be that those who think John wrote John (and/or is the DiLoved) have speculated so much about why John would use this authorial avoidance, that therefore it's a problem that it's John.
+Also the implication seems to be that those who think John wrote John (and/or is the DiscipleLoved) have speculated so much about why John would use this authorial avoidance, that therefore it's a problem that it's John.

 But the proponent who's doing this is himself speculating a reason about Lazarus doing this.